 the landlord personally intends to use the premises;

 the eviction is required to carry out major repair works;

 the landlord intends to demolish or significantly renovate the property; or

 the landlord intends to sell the property.

 The legislation regulating the relationship between landlords and tenants is silent about the tenant's insolvency.
 However, outstanding rent is a ground for eviction (Law No. 33 of 2008).
 A typical lease enables the landlord to terminate the lease in the event of the tenant's insolvency.
-However, this term may be invalid as it is not one of the eviction grounds expressly set out under Law No. 33 of 2008 (see Question 38, Landlord).
+However, this term may be invalid as it is not one of the eviction grounds expressly set out under Law No. 33 of 2008 (see above).

 A company ceases to exist on insolvency (Civil Code).
 However, the company retains its legal personality to the extent necessary for liquidation of its assets and the company's managers must act as liquidators.
 If the insolvent company continues to pay rent despite liquidation, it is arguable that the landlord cannot remove the tenant until liquidation has been finalised.